gekko-framework/skel/README.md

 }
 ```

-Our `GenerateDomainCommand` is ready to be used, we just need to do one more thing, we need to register this console application, and to fully accomplish that we need to configure our application.
+Our `GenerateDomainCommand` is almost ready to be used, we just need to do two more things:
+- we need to register the console application to run it with the `gko` command
+- we need to update the `composer.json` file to map the `Dev` namespace to the `.dev` directory

 ### Preparing the configuration

-Our project contains a `.env.example` file in the root, what we need to do is to create a copy of that file and rename it to `.env`:
+There is a file called `.env.example` in the root of the project, what we need to do is to create a copy of that file and rename it to `.env`:

 ```bash
 cp .env.example .env